bevingtona/RemoteLogger/v0.5_libraried/README.md

 ## Library add log:

+### Jun 17, 2024:
+- removed string parsing functionality from the library -- too many memory overflow issues
+- user needs to supply the RemoteLogger object with the following parameters:
+    - the header for the CSV file
+    - the number of sampled parameters (length of multipliers array and letters string)
+    - the multipliers for each sampled parameter (not including battery voltage and free memory)
+    - the letters for the start of each message to designate the parameters
+- changed use of multipliers to allow selection of which sampled parameters to send
+    - put a zero corresponding to the parameters you don't want to send but will still sample
+    - (e.g. OTT only sends first 2 of 6 sampled --> multiplier array: {1000, 10, 0, 0, 0, 0})
+- sampling functions in library for OTT, Analite 195, ultrasonic

 ### Jun 12, 2024:
 - wrote a little instruction document for setting up the MCU (roughly follows the Adafruit setup tutorial with library installation specific to remote loggers) - see setup.md on rp_edits homepage
     - this needs edits to accomodate for Mac users, add photos